-PA101 - FUNDAMENTALS OF BAKING AND PASTRY
+PA102 - FUNDAMENTALS OF BAKING AND PASTRY

-The Fundamentals of Baking and Pastry 6-week class begins with course work concentrating on food safety and sanitation in the professional kitchen.
-The importance of proper hygiene, food handling and storage, cleaning, pest control and HACCP in a food service operation are explored.
-The national ServSafe® exam is administered as part of this course.
+The Fundamentals of Baking and Pastry begins with course work concentrating on food safety and sanitation in the professional kitchen.
+The importance of proper hygiene, food handling and storage, cleaning, pest control and HACCP in a food service operation is explored.